eclipse-kuksa/kuksa.invehicle/datalogger-mqtt/docker/Readme.md

 `./build.sh amd64`

-to build for a Pi do
+to build for a Pi

-`/build.sh armhf`
+`/build.sh arm32v6`

 If you try playing with the docker file directly, note that the build context needs to be the toplevel of kuksa.invehicle